stridecolossus/JOVE/docs/blog/part-3-cube/sync.md

 - a _fence_ synchronises between the host and the GPU, i.e. between the host and rendering operations.
 - pipeline barriers

-To resolve the various validation errors that we are receiving we will create and integrate new domain objects for synchronisation.

 We will start with a temporary solution to gracefully terminate the application via the keyboard (rather than having to bodge a loop counter or use the IDE).

+Note that during this chapter the demo application will start generating validation errors (e.g. attempting to re-use command buffers that are not in the correct state) which we will address as they arise.

 ---